gm2552/streaming-app-template/README.md

 * **Event Source Channel Group:** If the application is an event processor, this is the name of the messaging group for the source event object.
 * **Event Result Channel:** If the application is an event processor or sink, this is the name of the messaging channel for the processing result object.
 * **Event Result Channel Group:** If the application is an event sink, this is the name of the messaging group for the processing result object.
 * **Message Broker Name:** The name of the message broker that will be used for service binding.
-This is generally the name of a `ResourceClaim` or `ClassClaim`.
+This is generally the name of a `ClassClaim`.
-* **Source Image Repository:** When TAP IDE support is checked, this is the source image repository name populated into the Tiltfile.
-Exmaple format <registryServerName>/<repositoryName>

 ## Project Layout